singh1114/pythonprogramming/_posts/2020-10-27-scheduling-your-tweets-using-csv-with-python.md

 But it's hard to find time for tweeting, especially when it doesn't come naturally to you.
 It's pretty hard to come up with the content itself and it is even hard to tweet about it.

 Now I have written a Django app that can do the same thing.
-Basically, you add things in the database and it can read everything from there.
+Basically, you add tweet's data in the database and it can read everything from there.
 So, if you know Django, you can head over to the other post and follow that instead.

 {% include linked_post.html url="scheduling-a-tweet-using-python-and-django" %}